essenciary/TicTacToe.jl/doc/README.md

 ## What's next?

-You can further improve your Julia skills by enhancing the rendering of the board, for example by adding logic to display X in blue and O in red, and to display a winning series of 3 using green.
+The full code is available at https://github.com/essenciary/TicTacToe.jl

 Follow me on Twitter @essenciary https://twitter.com/essenciary to be notified about the upcoming chapters in our sequel.
 In the second part we'll build a smart Tic-Tac-Toe agent using Julia and we'll play against it.
 In the third, we'll publish our game on the internet, as a web app, allowing remote users to play against our bot.
-Finally, in the 4th part, we'll construct a neural network and we'll train it using adversarial  reinforcement learning provided by our Tic-Tac-Toe bot.
+And in the 4th part, we'll construct a neural network and we'll train it using adversarial  reinforcement learning provided by our Tic-Tac-Toe bot.
 See you soon!